2016 World Series: Game 5

-For Game 5, former Cubs star and Hall of Fame member Ryne Sandberg threw the ceremonial first pitch before the start of the game, former Cubs public address announcer Wayne Messmer performed the national anthem, and Eddie Vedder sang "Take Me Out to the Ball Game" during the seventh-inning stretch.
+For Game 5, former Cubs star and Hall of Fame member Ryne Sandberg threw the ceremonial first pitch before the start of the game, former Cubs public address announcer and former Chicago Blackhawks anthem singer Wayne Messmer performed the national anthem, and Pearl Jam lead singer Eddie Vedder (a Chicago native and die hard Cubs fan) sang "Take Me Out to the Ball Game" during the seventh-inning stretch.
 José Ramírez hit a home run for Cleveland in the second inning off Jon Lester, but the Cubs, facing elimination, scored three runs in the fourth inning off Trevor Bauer.
 Kris Bryant led off the inning with a home run.
 After Bryant's home run, Anthony Rizzo doubled and Ben Zobrist singled.
 Addison Russell's RBI single put the Cubs up 2–1.
 After Jason Heyward struck out, Javier Baez's bunt single moved Zobrist to third before David Ross's sacrifice fly made it 3–1 Cubs.
 The Indians cut their deficit to 3–2 off Lester in the sixth on Francisco Lindor's RBI single that scored Rajai Davis from second base.
 With the tying run on second base in the seventh inning, Maddon brought in Aroldis Chapman, who threw 2 2/3 scoreless innings, earning his first save of the series and fourth overall in the postseason.
+The win was the first World Series game victory for the Cubs at Wrigley Field since 1945.